ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     df = pd.DataFrame(incoming_messages)
 ```

 The rest of the code is basically the same as the previous script.
-The only thing that really changes is the location of our credentials:
+The only thing that really changes is the location of our credentials, as we're now in Mage and not in the VM:

 ```python
 # define credentials